ashwanth1109/nodejs-practice/README.md

 `In Node.js, everything runs in parallel, except the code.`

 Node gets away with the single threaded model by using non-blocking techniques.
+Your code should do what it needs to do, then quickly hand control back over to the event loop so Node.js can work on something else.

 ### STRICT MODE